ets-berkeley-edu/angular-gem/README.md

     rails g angular:controller MODELNAME

 This file is empty except for the class declaration, but I will be adding some RESTful controller functionality shortly.

-## angle-up

-In an attempt to DRY up angular apps I added the angle-up javascript file to the assets path.  [angle-up](https://github.com/ludicast/angle-up) attempts to add some opinions to angular apps.

-## Example Usage

-Created a new rails 3.1 application called `blog`.

-    rails new blog

-Edit your Gemfile and add

-    gem 'angular-rails'

-Install the gem and generate scaffolding.

-    bundle install
-    rails g angular:install

-You now have installed the angular-rails gem, setup a default directory structure for your frontend angular code.